 This course permits progressive participation and instruction in technical play production.
 Students have hands-on experience in execution of technical roles for actual productions, such as set construction, prop building, scene painting and running crew.
-Students learn the safe and proper use of power tools, and the
+Students learn the safe and proper use of power tools, and the various skills, and techniques used in technical theatre.
+Repetition of the course work will require the student to expand their focus in the various areas of technical theatre.
+May be taken for a total of four times.

-Transfer Status: CSU/UC Degree Applicable: AA/AS COD GE: C3 CSU GE: None IGETC: None
+Transfer Status: CSU/UC Degree Applicable: AA/AS COD GE: C3 CSU GE: None IGETC: None Courses of Instruction TA 221